gentlecat/beaten-games/README.md

 ## Goal

 This is [my](https://roman.zone) side project that I'm doing for fun.
-Trying to solve problem that I have and learn something new while doing that.
+Trying to solve problem that I have and learn something new while I'm working on that.
 This project is completely open source.